soapergem/aws-pinpoint-unsubscribe/README.md

 If you don't want such an ugly URL for your unsubscribe link, you can add a Cloudfront distribution in front of your API Gateway, assign it a certificate from ACM, enable HTTP to HTTPS forwarding, and set up a CNAME record in Route53 to point to the CF distribution.
 I didn't try to codify this part in Terraform (yet) because it's dependent on your domain name and certificate.
+It doesn't really matter that much though, since AWS is going to prepend your link with https://awstrack.me anyway.